 A study abroad program is a life altering experience with positive professional and personal rewards as the student matures in the Tusculum academic environment.
 As a parent, you will experience changes in your son or daughter, some of which will be lasting.

 Student support – parents are encouraged to continuously express their support directly to the student in his/her endeavor.
-Students are being challenged by travelling to a new environment, meeting people that may look, dress and sound different from what they have been used to, so your support will have a calming effect on the student thus increasing the possibility of them having a successful venture.
+Students are being challenged by traveling to a new environment, meeting people that may look, dress and sound different from what they have been used to, so your support will have a calming effect on the student thus increasing the possibility of them having a successful venture.
 It is also possible for parents to share or even become involved with their son’s or daughter’s journey by learning about the program and the culture that they are immersing themselves in.

 Their study abroad journey starts when they enter Tusculum as a Freshman since they will have immediate meetings with Financial Aid and their Academic Advisor.
 Student needs will be uncovered during these meetings allowing the Academic Advisor to explore how these needs can be satisfied during the student’s enrollment at Tusculum.
 The most appropriate program will, subsequently, be identified containing either elective or required courses in their field of study.
 Our aim is to ensure that the selected program meet the student’s academic, linguistic and personal interests.
 The only requirement is that they remain full time Tusculum students upon their return to Greeneville and eventually graduate from the institution.